orange-quicksand/orange-quicksand/PRESS-RELEASE.md

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
 Classic video games are just a click away.
-Pay Bren $8 a month and play today.
+On our site, you don't just play... *uGame*.